Complete 2019 CCT schedule now available online. Register today for any 2019 course.

 Certified Cardiographic Technicians are allied health professionals who are trained to perform various diagnostic procedures as directed by a physician.
 The results of these procedures are used in the evaluation, diagnosis, and treatment of patients suffering from cardiac diseases.
 Cardiographic Technicians are also sometimes referred to as Cardiology or Cardiac Technicians, as well as EKG Technicians.
 The program offered by the Arizona Medical Training Institute provides an advanced form of EKG Technician training.
 In addition to learning how to monitor EKG machines and interpret EKG/ECG readouts, the curriculum includes training in Holter monitoring and stress testing.
-This comprehensive 60 hour course begins with 12 hours of eLearning from the convenience of your home computer, combined with 48 classroom hours taught over 3 consecutive Saturday/Sunday weekends (8:00am to 4:30pm) or 3 consecutive Monday thru Thursday weeks in the Evening (5:00pm to 9:00pm) .
+This comprehensive 80-hour course begins with 16 hours of eLearning from the convenience of your home computer, combined with 64 classroom hours taught over 4 consecutive Saturday/Sunday weekends (8:00am to 4:30pm) or 4 consecutive Monday thru Thursday weeks in the Evening (5:00pm to 9:30pm) or over 4 consecutive weeks during the day, Tuesday and Wednesday, from 8:00am to 4:30pm.
 Through a combination of classroom instruction and hands-on training, students will be provided with the knowledge and practical experience needed to enter this high-growth field.

 Upon successful completion of the course, students will receive a certification as a Cardiographic Technician.
 As an option (highly recommended), students desiring to become a National Certified Cardiographic Technician (CCT) can take the test, if qualified, offered by the Cardiovascular Credentialing International Registry (CCI).
 Eligibility requirements for the CCT exam are determined solely by CCI.
 AMTI’s program has been approved by the Arizona State Board for Private Postsecondary Education as well as CCI, the premier international credentialing organization for the Cardiovascular Technology professions.

 This is an excellent program choice if you are looking to become a certified cardiographic technician.
-This complete preparatory program is affordable and flexible for students who have unique scheduling needs as the 60 hour course entails a combination of 12 hours of eLearning from the convenience of your home computer and 3 weekends of classes meeting Saturday and Sunday from 8:00am to 4:30pm or 3 weeks of evening classes meeting Monday thru Thursday from 5:00pm to 9:00pm.
+This complete preparatory program is affordable and flexible for students who have unique scheduling needs.
+Choose 4 weekends of classes meeting Saturday and Sunday from 8:00am to 4:30pm, 4 weeks of evening classes meeting Monday thru Thursday from 5:00pm to 9:00pm, or 4 weeks of daytime classes meeting Tuesday and Wedensday from 10:00am to 6:30pm.
 During the course, students will:

 - Learn how to efficiently perform rhythm and 12 lead EKG testing.